top of page

 Leap Children's Therapy Staff

-Lyndsay qualified with an Honours degree in Occupational Therapy in 2006, and completed herr training in Ayres Sensory Integration in 2018.
-She has a special interest in babies and toddlers, Down Syndrome and feeding difficulties, and sensory motor difficulties such as dyspraxia.
+Lyndsay has a special interest in babies and toddlers, Down Syndrome and feeding difficulties, and sensory motor difficulties such as dyspraxia.

 Lyndsay loves the outdoors, SUP boarding and travelling, her favourite trip has been to Yosemite National Park.